atharvashukla/functional-io-system-code/README.md

 Link to the paper: https://www2.ccs.neu.edu/racket/pubs/icfp09-fffk.pdf

-Why does this repository exist?
+The code in the paper is...

-- Integrated the disparate code snippets from Section 4 and Section 5 into a working demo, fixed typos.
+- Integrated into a working demo.
 The code snippet that shows the design in an object-oriented style is not included.
-- Added a "stopping" state so that a world may be stopped by pressing `q`, I have also integrated the "resting" world state into all the handler functions.
+- Updated with "stopping" state so that a world may be stopped by pressing `q`, and "resting".
+All the handlers are updated to accomodate the new world state.
-- Added tests where the paper says ";; ... more test cases ..."
+- Updated with tests where the paper says ";; ... more test cases ..."
-- I have defined a main function using launch-many-worlds/proc that accepts a list of world names then does the following in order:
+- The main function is defined using launch-many-worlds/proc that accepts a list of world names and then, first, starts the server, followed by all the clients in parallel.
-    1. Starts the server.
-    2. Starts all clients (each correspinding to a provided names) in parallel.
-- ufo-universe.rkt is written in #lang htdp/asl (Advanced Student Language) as a Racket script (using #! /usr/bin/env racket).
-To run it, do either of the following:
+- Written in #lang htdp/asl (Advanced Student Language) as a Racket script (using #! /usr/bin/env racket)
-  1. Open DrRacket and _Run_, or
-  2. `$ ./ufo-universe.rkt` if you have racket in PATH.